bjbraams/calendars/_includes/cs-al/future.md

 2025-09-15 to 19: [ALGO Including European Symposium on Algorithms (ESA) and Related Conferences and Workshops (ALGO 2025)](https://algo-conference.org/2025/), Warsaw, Poland.

 2025-09-17 to 19: [International Symposium on Parameterized and Exact Computation (IPEC 2025) in Conjunction With ALGO 2025](https://algo-conference.org/2025/), Warsaw, Poland.

+2025-09-18 to 19: [Workshop on Approximation and Online Algorithms (WAOA 2025)](https://algo-conference.org/2025/waoa/), Warsaw, Poland.
+Colocated with ALGO 2025

 2025-09-24 to 26: [33rd International Symposium on Graph Drawing and Network Visualization (GD 2025)](https://graphdrawing.github.io/gd2025/), Norrköping, Sweden.